A Typical Physical Therapy Treatment

 Manual techniques are employed when necessary to help alleviate tightness, pain and imbalance.
 Neuromuscular techniques are also adopted for healing.
 They include PNF, strain-counterstrain and neural glides/flossing.

 Almost everyone responds wonderfully to deep relaxation and meditation techniques to unwind tension and pain in their bodies and minds.
 Some patients want their Yoga practices tweaked.
 You would be surprised how much faulty alignment can impede any exercise regime, including Yoga.
 Some patients need strengthening with Physical Therapy exercises.
 Some need arch supports or heel cups.
-Almost everyone benefits from alignment and postural instruction.
+Almost everyone benefits from this gentle, effective integrated physical therapy approach.